Woman writing quarterly planning goals on a whiteboard covered in sticky notes — the focused session a goal setting plan template structures

 Step 1 — Audit the last quarter (8 minutes)

-Before setting any new goals, spend eight minutes looking back.
-Three questions:
+Before you set any new goals, spend eight minutes looking back.
+Ask yourself three questions:

 This isn't a self-criticism exercise.
 It's data collection.
 The patterns you find here tell you what your quarterly plan needs to protect against.